Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

-We will propose another possible interpretation: \textit{such non-commuting symmetries transform the theory itself, and the transformed configurations are physical solutions of this new theory}.
+Here, we propose another possible interpretation, which can also be applied to $B^a$: \textit{such non-commuting symmetries transform the theory itself, and the transformed configurations are physical solutions of this new theory}.
 First, we will develop a general argument for this view (Sec. \ref{sec:Noether}), and then explicitly demonstrate it with examples (Sec. \ref{sec:solution_trans} and Sec.\ref{sec:theory_trans}).